elastic/integrations/packages/aws/docs/cloudfront.md

 The AWS CloudFront integration allows you to monitor your [AWS CloudFront](https://aws.amazon.com/cloudfront/) usage.

-Use the AWS CloudFront integration to collect and parse logs related to content delivery via CloudFront.
+Use the AWS CloudFront integration to collect and parse logs related to content delivery.
-Visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.
+Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.

-For example, if you wanted to know when there are more than 25 failed requests for a single piece of content in a given time period, you could search the logs for that time period, find all requests for that unique piece of content, and filter by response type.
-Then you could troubleshoot the issue by looking at additional context in the logs like the number of _unique_ users (by IP address) who experienced the issue, where the request is coming from, or whether there are patterns related to the operating system or browser used when the request failed.
+For example, you could use the data from this integration to know when there are more than some number of failed requests for a single piece of content in a given time period.
+You could also use the data to troubleshoot the underlying issue by looking at additional context in the logs like the number of unique users (by IP address) who experienced the issue, the source of the request, and more.

-## Data types
+## Data streams

 The AWS CloudFront integration collects one type of data: logs.